Unemployment Insurance Fund (UIF)

-Currently, the Unemployment Insurance Fund (UIF) provides short-term relief to workers when they become unemployed or are unable to work because of maternity or adoption leave, or illness.
+The Unemployment Insurance Fund (UIF) gives short-term relief to workers when they become unemployed or are unable to work because of maternity, adoption leave, or illness.
 It also provides relief to the dependants of a deceased contributor.

-The current unemployment insurance system in South Africa is governed by the following legislation:
+The unemployment insurance system in South Africa is governed by the following legislation: